Yidam: The Personal Meditation Deity in Vajrayana Buddhism

 Background and Significance

-The Yidam is a significant notion in the elaborate Buddhist tapestry of Vajrayana.
-Yidam, which comes from the Tibetan term "yi-dam," where "yi" means mind and "dam" means to bind or hold, is a personal meditation god, an embodiment of enlightened energy, that practitioners develop a close, intimate relationship with.
+The Yidam holds a significant place in the intricate tapestry of Vajrayana Buddhism.
+The term "Yidam," derived from the Tibetan "yi-dam," where "yi" signifies mind and "dam" means to bind or hold, represents a personal meditation deity, an embodiment of enlightened energy, with whom practitioners establish an intimate and profound relationship.

 Attributes and Role